-Gemmological laboratories and businesses that offer diamond, coloured gemstone or jewellery grading, identification or value appraisal services base their opinions on observance using technical equipment designed for these specific purposes.
-In order to assert expert opinion regarding grading, identification (including geographic region of origin, treatment, manufactured or synthetic material) or value appraisal, the following categories of equipment are recommended as a minimum baseline based on the service.
+Gemmological laboratories and businesses that offer grading, identification or value appraisal services base their opinions on observance using technical equipment designed for these specific purposes.
+In order to assert expert opinion regarding grading, identification (including manufactured or lab-grown material) or value appraisal, the following categories of equipment are recommended as a minimum baseline based on the service.